 As a personal trainer, you can work with those in need of some motivation, to create safe, effective exercise programmes and nutritional advice in order to start them off on the right foot.

 An ‘I can’t do it’ attitude is the fastest way to fail when it comes to fitness.
 If a client doesn’t believe their body can handle it, they’ll never push themselves to find out.

-Many New Year’s resolutions fail because the motivation and self-belief wasn’t there to start with.
+Many New Year’s resolutions fail because the motivation and self-belief weren’t there to start with.
 This is where a qualified, passionate personal trainer can make a difference.
-By motivating, inspiring and monitoring clients, you’ll be positioned to keep them dedicated to their goal, and ensure they see the results, however small, as they progress.
+By motivating, inspiring and monitoring clients, you’ll be positioned to keep them dedicated to their goal and ensure they see the results, however small, as they progress.

 A great personal trainer will work with clients to divide daunting goals, into several smaller and more manageable milestones.
 Not only does this make for a more motivated client, but also a stronger client-trainer relationship.